NetaDAOAcademy/CoiningReason/readme.md

 </details><br>

+<details markdown="1">

-### Unit VIII: Art
+<summary> Unit VIII: Art </summary>

 Art on blockchains, via NFTs, has been a popular area for cryptocurrency adoption.
 This Unit contextualizes "collectability" as an artistic and consumer desire, while also challenging us to understand blockchains as works of art in their own right, using concepts of performativity, exhibition, and publicity.

-<details markdown="1">

-<summary> Readings </summary>

 **Session 1.
 On Galleries and Printing Presses**